phwitti/Shutdown/Readme.md

 ---

-Now there's a port to c++ to get around the .net sturtup delay and extremly speedup the applications start
+Now there's a port to c++ to get around the .NET sturtup delay and extremly speedup the applications start.

 ---

-Special thanks to dAKirby309@deviantart for wonderful icons on which the applications' icons are based on http://dakirby309.deviantart.com/art/Metro-UI-Icon-Set-725-Icons-280724102
+Special thanks to dAKirby309@deviantart for wonderful icons on which the applications' icons are based on: http://dakirby309.deviantart.com/art/Metro-UI-Icon-Set-725-Icons-280724102